rolandfbk/journey-to-jannah/README.md

 > The Journey to Jannah app offers a platform for a group of people to complete a specified supplication intended for a certain task undertaken.
 The moderator creates a Khatm and shares it on WhatsApp with the group,  those who receive the shared link then allocate themselves their elected chapters and confirm their recitations.
 The app also comprises of a Durood counter which enables users to allocate a numeric count and keep a tally leading to the count.

+**For better experience, kindly use the mobile version as the app uses WhatsApp to share contents**

 ## Features implemented so far are:

 - Responsive HTML page